Last Updated on November 18, 2022 by Jeremy

 Disclaimer: Our site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please check out our Terms and Conditions.
 Pricing, operating hours, or menus may have changed since our initial visit and may not be reflected in subsequent updates.
 Please confirm these directly with any business or attraction prior to visiting.

 When it comes to holiday festivities, one of the best places in Pittsburgh to visit is Phipps Conservatory.
-Their winter flower show, which begins the Friday after Thanksgiving and runs until early-January, is a celebration of the holiday season with festive art pieces, an array of gorgeous winter flowers, and some of the most beautifully decorated Christmas trees in Pittsburgh.
+Their winter flower show, which begins the Friday before Thanksgiving and runs until early January, is a celebration of the holiday season with festive art pieces, an array of gorgeous winter flowers, and some of the most beautifully decorated Christmas trees in Pittsburgh.

 The Broderie Room

 No matter what flower show is going on, you can always expect the Broderie Room to be stunning.
 This room mimics a French chateaux garden with swooping walkways, central planters, and statues adorning the walls.
-During the winter flower show the gardens feature bright red poinsettias with other beautiful green and white winter flowers adding a gorgeous contrast that works wonderfully with the statues.
+During the winter flower show, the gardens feature bright red poinsettias with other beautiful flowers adding a gorgeous contrast that works wonderfully with the statues.